-You should read the following discussion and analysis of our financial condition and results of operations together with our audited consolidated financial statements and related notes thereto included in Part II, Item 8 of this Annual Report on Form 10-K, or Annual Report.
+You should read the following discussion and analysis of our financial condition and results of operations together with our audited consolidated financial statements and related notes thereto included in Part II, Item 8 of this Annual Report on Form 10-K ("Annual Report").
 We use a 52- or 53-week fiscal year, with our fiscal year ending on the Saturday that is closest to July 31 of that year.
 Each fiscal year generally consists of four 13-week fiscal quarters, with each fiscal quarter ending on the Saturday that is closest to the last day of the last month of the quarter.
-The fiscal years ended July 30, 2022 ("2022") and July 31, 2021 ("2021") consisted of 52 weeks.
-The fiscal year ended August 1, 2020 ("2020") consisted of 53 weeks.
+The fiscal years ended July 29, 2023 ("fiscal 2023"), July 30, 2022 ("fiscal 2022"), and July 31, 2021 ("fiscal 2021") consisted of 52 weeks.
+The fiscal year ending August 3, 2024 ("fiscal 2024") will be 53 weeks.
 Throughout this Annual Report, all references to quarters and years are to our fiscal quarters and fiscal years unless otherwise noted.